Mattm27/BI-Report-Automation/README.md

 # Documentation
 The following contains function definitions and syntax that were utilized in the .py files above to automate email construction.

+## Pandas Package Functions
-These functions come from the pandas package.
+In this section, functions originated from the pandas library are defined and syntax is provided.

 ### Importing Pandas Package:
 - At the top of the sheet packages must be imported in order to utilize their function libraries